Niv-Raj/Niv-Raj/README.md

 💼 Currently working as a Data Engineer at JerseySTEM

-💻 Former Data Engineer at TheMathCompany
+💻 Former Data Engineer at MathCo

 🌱 Passionate about solving complex business problems using data-driven insights